BH-Playz/BHs-Cloud-Application/README.md

 # Uploading Files
 Uploading Files has never been easier with our cloud application!
-Just Open our Cloud Application and press 1 for upload, type in your directory (MUST NOT END WITH \) Then type your file name and wait!
+Just Open our Cloud Application and press 1 for upload, type in your directory (MUST NOT END WITH A SLASH) Then type your file name and wait!

 # Downloading Files